dilshankarunarathne/cpp-notes/README.md

 const int number = 5;
 ```

-If we create a variable and not initialize it by giving it a value, at the moment it will be holding a garbage value.
+If we create a variable and not initialize it by giving it a value, initially it will be holding a garbage value.
 A garbage value is whatever the state of that point of the memory was.
 It was never initialized, neither was cleared.
-So, when we create a variable, the best thing to do is to initialize it to zero by using the equal sign, or empty curly braces.  [ int var {} ; ]
+So, when we create a variable, the best thing to do is to initialize it to zero by using the equal sign, or empty curly braces.  `int var {};`

 istream is a class in iostream library, and cin is a global object that we can use to take console keyboard input to the program.
 To extract a value from the keyboard using the cin object and assign that to a variable, we need to use >> extraction operator.
 This class is intelligent enough to extract the value accordingly to the type.